tuaris/CryptoCurrencyPHP/README.md

 Address = ZS67wSwchNQFuTt3abnK4HjpjQ2x79YZed
 ```

-Based on work by Jan Moritz Lindemann, Matyas Danter, and Joey Hewitt
+The items in the repository may contain some derivative work based on Jan Moritz Lindemann, Matyas Danter, and Joey Hewitt